MESAHub/mesa-website/08-faq.markdown

 indication that you forgot to activate the MESA SDK.)
 To fix, run ./clean in the MESA directory, and then try building again.

-<a id="svn-error"></a>
-## When I install MESA from a zipfile, why do I get svn errors?

-Older versions of MESA (r6794 or earlier) assumed that they would be installed from the subversion repository.
-Therefore, if you install these versions from a zipfile, you will see messages like

-    svn: E155007: '/Users/fxt/mesa/mesa-r6794' is not a working copy

-when you run MESA.
-These messages are safe to ignore.

-<a id="old-version"></a>
-## How do I install older versions of MESA?

-Older versions of MESA may fail to compile with more recent versions of the MESA SDK.
-There are two basic solutions:

-(1) Use the contemporary version of the SDK.
-Look at the list of [MESA release versions](#which-svn-revisions-were-mesa-release-versions), find the release date, and then go pick an [SDK](http://www.astro.wisc.edu/~townsend/static.php?ref=mesasdk) from shortly before the release.

-(2) Fix the individual compilation errors (there are typically only a handful to work through).
-The basic workflow is

-- ./install until an error turns up,
-- cd to that module and edit and ./mk until it compiles, then
-- go back to ./install and repeat until everything works before
-- a final ./touch and ./install.

-The following two FAQs give examples of specific errors.

-## Why do I get an error like "Error: 'time0' may be used uninitialized in this function"?

-This sort of error typically occurs when using an older MESA release with a newer SDK.
-These warnings (which are treated as errors) can safely be ignored.
-To do so, edit the file `utils/makefile_header` and add `-Wno-uninitialized` to `FCbasic`.

-## Why do I get an error like "Error: Blank required in STOP statement near (1)"?

-This sort of error typically occurs when using an older MESA release with a newer SDK.
-To work around this, simply insert the blank space as requested. i.e. change `stop'fixup'` to `stop 'fixup'`.

-## Why do I get a segfault in do\_history\_info?

-This sort of error typically occurs when using an older MESA release (r10398 or before) with a newer SDK (that includes gfortran 7.3 or later).

-    Program received signal SIGSEGV: Segmentation fault - invalid memory reference.

-    Backtrace for this error:
-    #0  0x7f28c0a93a7f in ???
-    #1  0x54313f in do_history_info
-           at ../private/history.f90:383
-    ...

-To work around this, edit `$MESA_DIR/star/private/history.f90` and replace the line

-{% highlight fortran %}
-if (write_flag) write(io,*)
-{% endhighlight %}
-with

-{% highlight fortran %}
-if (open_close_log .and. write_flag) close(io)
-{% endhighlight %}

-Note that this only applies to this specific segfault and not segfaults in general.

 <a id="yosemite"></a>
 <a id="osx"></a>
 ## What do I need to do to run MESA on OS X?